MrXcitement/packer-proxmox-templates/README.md

-# Proxmox Packer Linux
+# Packer Proxmox Templates
-A Packer project used to creates Proxmox Template Linux boxes
+A Packer project used to creates Proxmox Template boxes

 ## Commands

 ### Install required plugins
+The following command will install any required packer plugins.

-packer init ubuntu-22.04.pkr.hcl
+`packer init .`

-### Validate Packer Template
+### Validate Packer Templates
-packer validate --var-file=proxmox_variables.pkr.hcl ubuntu-22.04.pkr.hcl
+The following command will validate the packer template files.

+`packer validate --var-file=secrets.pkrvar.hcl .`

+Note: To limit the validation to a particular OS use the --only flag.

+For example to validate just the debian templates:
+`packer validate --var-file=secrets.pkrvar.hcl --only *.debian`

-### Build Proxmox Linux box
+### Build Proxmox Linux Templates
-packer build --var-file=proxmox_variables.pkr.hcl ubuntu-22.04.pkr.hcl

-For cloud init to work the `http` folder **must** have both `user-data` and `meta-data` files.
+The following command will connect to a proxmox server and build a template image.

+`packer build --var-file=secrets.pkrvar.hcl .`

+Note: To limit the validation to a particular OS use the --only flag.

+For example to build just the debian templates:
+`packer build --var-file=secrets.pkrvar.hcl --only *.debian`

 ## References
 - [packer-plugin-proxmox](https://github.com/hashicorp/packer-plugin-proxmox)